 Low Fidelity Wireframes

-I began by experimenting with placement and organization of the components of each page.
+In the first iteration, I experimented with placement and organization of the components of each page.

 High Fidelity Wireframes

 After experimenting with different layouts and weighing pros and cons, I brought my current wireframes to life.